bipinKrishnan/ml-recipe-book/_sources/masked_language_modeling.md

 #### Preprocessing the dataset

 Now let's prepare our dataset in a way that is needed for our model.
-Since our task is masked language modelling which is done to give domain knowledge to our model, we cannot afford to lose much information from our input sentences due to truncation.
+Since our task is masked language modeling which is done to give domain knowledge to our model, we cannot afford to lose much information from our input sentences due to truncation.

 The maximum length(of input sentence) of our model is 512, all the inputs that are longer than this will be truncated, but we don't want this to happen.